Karen Bogusz Law

 This the second most commonly used phrase in the insurance industry.
 An Illinois workers' compensation claim can only be closed one of two ways: 1) by the signing and approval of a Lump Sum Settlement contract and 2) by the decision of an arbitrator.
 If you received workers' compensation benefits and have returned back to work, you may be entitled to a cash settlement or award from an arbitrator of the Illinois Workers' Compensation Commission.

-To maximize your benefits and to protect your rights, it is imperative that you contact your attorney at Bogusz Law Group, immediately following any work-related injury.
+To maximize your benefits and to protect your rights, it is imperative that you contact your attorney at Karen Bogusz Law, immediately following any work-related injury.